anuragpeshne/voyager/README.md

 ## What is Voyager
   Voyager is a simple path finding game in an unexplored world.
-The goal is to reach the destination cell by spending least amount of enery.
+The goal is to reach the destination cell by spending least amount of energy.

 ## Rules/How to play
-  - An agent can move in any four direction: North, East, South or West.
+  - An agent can move in any of the four direction: North, East, South or West.
-  - With every move there is an amount of energy that needs to be spent.
   - Surrounding cells are revealed when agent moves to a cell.
+  - With every move there is an amount of energy associated that needs to be spent.
   - The type of the cell determines how much energy is needed to move to that cell.
   - There are no obstacles, that is, an agent can move to any cell.
 Although the amount of enery needed to move to a cell might make it prohibitively expensive.